 Every year, millions of tons of sulfur dioxide and nitrogen oxides are emitted to the atmosphere as a result of the burning of fossil fuels and from other high temperature sources (see the Sulfur Dioxide Emissions indicator and the Nitrogen Oxides Emissions indicator).
 These gases react with water, oxygen, and oxidants to form acidic compounds, which may be carried hundreds of miles by the wind—even across state or national borders.
 Acid deposition occurs when these compounds fall to the Earth in one of two forms: wet (dissolved in rain, snow, and fog) or dry (solid and gaseous particles deposited on surfaces during periods of no precipitation).
-While wet deposition is the more widely recognized form (more commonly referred to as “acid rain”), dry deposition can account for a widely varying portion of total acid deposition, depending on location and climate (Exhibits 3 and 4).
+While wet deposition is the more widely recognized form (more commonly referred to as “acid rain”), dry deposition can account for a highly varied portion of total acid deposition, depending on location and climate (Exhibits 3 and 4).
 In the environment, acid deposition causes soils and water bodies to acidify, which can make the water unsuitable for some fish and other wildlife.
-Some types of ecosystems, those with less “buffering” capacity, are more sensitive to acid deposition than others.
+Certain ecosystem types with less “buffering” capacity are more sensitive to acid deposition than others.

 Acid deposition can have many harmful ecological effects in both land and water systems.
-While acid deposition can damage tree foliage directly, it more commonly stresses trees by changing the chemical and physical characteristics of the soil (U.S. EPA, 2013).
+While acid deposition can damage tree foliage directly, it more commonly stresses trees by changing the chemical and physical characteristics of the soil (U.S. EPA, 2003).
+Acidification of lakes and streams can increase the amount of methylmercury available in aquatic systems (Winfrey and Rudd, 1990).
 The nitrogen portion of acid deposition contributes to eutrophication in coastal ecosystems, the symptoms of which include potentially toxic algal blooms, fish kills, and loss of plant and animal diversity.
-Acidification of lakes and streams can increase the amount of methylmercury available in aquatic systems (Winfrey and Rudd, 1990).
 Finally, increased levels of sulfate in ground-level air, a phenomenon related to dry deposition, can contribute to decreased visibility as well as a variety of human health problems (U.S. EPA, 2003).

 Total Deposition Trends